FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 <blockquote class="reaction"><div class="reaction_text">But isn't gaussian blur is more complicated algorithm?</div><img class="kiwi" src="/assets/kiwis/think.svg"></blockquote>

-As opposed to chips from decade ago, modern graphics cards have very fast chips, but comparatively slow memory access times.
+As opposed to chips from decades ago, modern graphics cards have very fast arithmetic, but comparatively slow memory access times.
 With workloads like these, the slowest thing becomes the memory access, in our case the texture taps.
 The more taps, the slower the algorithm.

 <blockquote class="reaction"><div class="reaction_text">Our blurs perform a <strong>dependant texture read</strong>, a graphics programming sin.
 This is when texture coordinates are determined <strong>during</strong> shader execution, which opts out of a many automated shader optimizations.</div><img class="kiwi" src="/assets/kiwis/teach.svg"></blockquote>